 if the /udfs and device special file /dev/dsk/c0t6d0s0 are valid and the following line (or similar line) appears in your /etc/vfstab file:

 The udfs file system provides read-only support for ROM, RAM, and sequentially–recordable media and read-write support on RAM media.

 The udfs file system also supports regular files, directories, and symbolic links, as well as device nodes such as block, character, FIFO, and Socket.

-Invalid characters such as “NULL” and "/” and invalid file names such as " ." and ".." will be translated according to the following rule:
+Characters not allowed in Solaris file names such as '\0' and '/' and invalid file names such as "." and ".." will be translated according to the following rule: